anthonylangsworth/OrderBot/README.md

 This bot is not intended to replace squadron officers, although it can be used that way, or existing tools like those mentioned above.
 For example, it will not give graphs of influence history like Inara or Elite BGS.
 However, it can save time and increase accuracy by automating much of the work.

-## Use

-[Setup instructions](doc/ConceptsAndTasks.md#setup) outlines setting up the bot in your Discord server.
-[Concepts and Tasks](doc/ConceptsAndTasks.md) describes foundational concepts and common use cases.
-The [Command Reference](doc/CommandReference.md) explains the bot's commands and their use.

 ## Sample Suggestions

 Suggested BGS work includes explanations to help players understand relevant in-game actions.
 The example below is shown as markdown to prevent Github auto-formatting the output differently to Discord.